deniskyashif/thesis/README.md

 [@4,10:10='5',<NUM>]
 ```

 `Lexer.GetNextToken()` returns an iterator which yields a sequence of tokens one at a time.
-The `Token` type holds the following properties:
+The `Token` class contains the following properties:

 ```csharp
 public class Token